 - Gloves!
 If your hands aren’t warm, you won’t be warm.
 It’s as simple as that.
 I would recommend getting tech-finger gloves, so you don’t have to take them off when you want to use your maps or take a picture.
 This one comes in a pack of three so you have color options.

 - Hot Hands Hand Warmers are my holy grail for any winter destination!
-They seriously make the world of a difference.
+They seriously make the world of a difference and all of my friends were stealing mine on my trip to Chicago last year!
 You can stock up with large pack for so cheap on Amazon!
 I even use these things in Las Vegas in the winter (yes, I am that much of a baby).

 - Wool Socks because like your hands, if your feet aren’t warm you will not be warm!
 This pack comes in all the neutral colors and.. aren’t ugly.
 Which is always a major plus, ha!